-When setting up an instance of the 3D City Database, a coordinate reference system (CRS) has to be chosen for the entire database (cf. chapter 3.3).
+When setting up an instance of the 3D City Database, a coordinate reference system (CRS) must be chosen for the entire database (cf. chapter 3.3).
 This CRS is used as default reference system for all spatial objects that are created and stored in the database instance (expect implicit geometries) as well as for building spatial indexes and performing spatial functions.

 At many places, the Importer/Exporter allows for providing coordinate values associated with a different CRS though, e.g. when defining spatial bounding box filters for CityGML imports and exports and KML/COLLADA/gITF exports, or when defining a target CRS into which coordinate values shall be converted during CityGML exports (see the documentation of the corresponding operations).
-In order to add and manage additional reference systems, the Importer/Exporter provides a corresponding dialog on the Preferences (Reference systems subnode of the Database preferences node) tab as shown below.
+To add and manage additional reference systems, the Importer/Exporter provides a corresponding dialog on the Preferences (Reference systems subnode of the Database preferences node) tab as shown below.

-ile Project View Help Import Export KML/COLLADA/9 ITF Export Databas e Preferences

-OityGML Import OityGML Export KML/COLLADA/gITF Export Database Reference systems Reference syst
+Import Export KML/COLLADA /gITF Export Database

+Reference syste

+User-defined refe

-User-defined refe Reference system erence systems [Default] WGS 84
+General Reference system n [Default] WGS 84 V

-i General SRID 4326 Check
+SRID 4326 Check

 gml:srsName urn:ogc:def:crs:EPSG::4326

-Description Database name SRS type [Default] WGS 84
+Description [Default] WGS 84

-n/a
+Database name n/a

-n/a
+SRS type n/a

-A pply New Copy Delete
+Apply New Copy Delete

+Import/export of user-defined reference systems

+Filename

+2

-Import/export of Filename Add Replace with Save
+Add Replace with Save

-Restore Default Apply

-Figure 113: Database preferences - Reference systems.
+Figure 115: Database preferences - Reference systems.